raphael-group/calder/README.md

 The command to run CALDER is simply "java -jar calder.jar" followed by command line arguments.
 The option -i to designate the input file is required.

 ### Output
-The main output of CALDER is a text file, CALDER_output.txt by default, which lists some details about the CALDER results as well as, for each optimal solution, the Fhat, U, and tree, as well as the tmin and tmax values for each clone.
+The main output of CALDER is a text file, CALDER_output.txt.
+By default, this file lists run details and, for each optimal solution, the Fhat, U, and tree, as well as the tmin and tmax values for each clone.
 See sample_output.txt for an example.

 Stay tuned for additional scripts to visualize output.